slowernews/wisdom-tldr/README.md

 > *'Anything that does not bring me alive is too small for me.' -- David Whyte*

-HINTS...
+HINTS:

+> *'Tackle your most important thing (MIT) first thing in the morning.'*

 > *'Track your time manually so you have to see it and deal with it.
 Use a spreadsheet or paper.'*

-> *'Tackle your most important thing (MIT) first thing in the morning.'*

-> *'Don't major on minor things.'*

 > *'Focus.
 Do one thing really well.
 Solve one problem with one solution.<br>
 Focus on the one thing most likely to get maximum results.
 Forget everything else.'*

+> *'Reduce decision making on small tasks to a minimum and do it quickly and in bulk: what to wear, what to eat, etc.'*

+> *'Don't major on minor things.'*

 HOWEVER...

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
 look at situations as systems. i help to create systems.
 Bad luck vs. bad planning